Description using equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics employing the conventional expectation value: Discussion and Conclusions

 The probability distribution represented by the equilibrium temperature as a function of the energy has a tail, and the distribution depends explicitly on $N$ and $q$.
 As either $N$ or $\teq$ increases, or as both increases, the width of the distribution becomes wider, the height of the peak of the distribution decreases, and the position of the peak of the distribution moves to higher energy.
 As $q$ decreases, the tail of the distribution becomes longer, the probability at low energy increases, and the position of the peak of the distribution moves to lower energy.
 The probability distribution depends on the entropic parameter $q$ when the distribution is represented by the equilibrium temperature.
 The probability distribution is applicable to phenomena exhibiting power-law-like distributions.

-We obtained the probability distribution represented by the equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics with the conventional expectation value.
-The obtained results imply that the formalism is applicable to physical systems.
+We obtained the probability distribution represented by the equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics employing the conventional expectation value.
+The obtained results for the system of harmonic oscillators imply that the formalism is applicable to a wide range of physical systems exhibiting power-law-like behavior.
 We hope that the results are helpful for studies within the framework of unconventional statistical mechanics.

-\textbf{Author Contributions}\quad M.~I. performed all aspects of the study, including conceptualization, calculations, figure preparation, and manuscript writing.